Monkmoor

 Monkmoor is a suburb located in the north-east of the town of Shrewsbury, Shropshire, England.
 It is connected to the suburbs of Underdale and Abbey Foregate.
 The ward's population in 2015 was 4,451.
 Much of Monkmoor is residential; there is approximately 1,904 households in the suburb and 1,939 total dwellings.

 Amenities

 The suburb has two public houses, The Monkmoor and The Abbey, named after the nearby Shrewsbury Abbey.
-It also has a post office, a Church of England church (St Peter's), a chip shop, an Indian and Chinese takeaway and a convenience store.
+It also has a post office, a Church of England church (St Peter's) and a Roman Catholic one (St Winefride's), a chip shop, an Indian and Chinese takeaway and a convenience store.
 It is also home to Shrewsbury Police Station.

 There is a primary school, The Wilfred Owen School (opened 2008), and a specialist academy known as Severndale Academy.
 There was formerly a secondary Monkmoor Girls' School in the suburb, however it closed in the 20th century and is now a listed building, converted to housing.

 Sport

 To the rear of the former school is Monkmoor Recreation Ground, a large recreation ground with football, rugby and tennis facilities.

-Shrewsbury Town F.C. had their first ground on the former Racecourse Ground in Monkmoor, where they hosted 51 matches over 3 years (1886-89).
+Shrewsbury Town F.C. had their first ground on the former Racecourse Ground in Monkmoor, where they hosted 51 matches over 3 years (1886–89).

+On 8 February, 1890 the Wales football team faced Ireland in a British Championship match, winning 5-2.
+Shrewsbury Town players Sam Gillam and Jack Bowdler played for Wales in the match.